 One feature to note in Microsoft Access is the Convert Database Utility.
 This allows you to convert your database to previous versions of Access for someone who is not working in the same version you are.
 Be aware however, some features of your database may be removed when you are converting the database to a previous version of Access.
-This utility can be found under Tools > Database Utilities.
+This utility can be found under File > Save & Publish > Save Database As

 Another feature in Access is the steps you can take to secure your database.
 The security options are seen below.

 The first security option is to password protect your database.
 This should be common practice after creating a new database.
 The next four options, Workgroup Administrator through User Level Security Wizard, combine to allow you to create workgroups and add users and groups with permission defined by you.
 Creating these users and groups enhances security when users are given only the permissions they need.